oscar-franzen/alona/README.md

   --ignore_small_clusters INTEGER
+                                  Ignore clusters with fewer or equal to N cells.  [default: 10] --annotations PATH              An optional file containing gene descriptions.
+The first column in this file must be gene identifiers and the second column is any string.
+The two columns should be separated by a tab character.
+No header is allowed.
+Gene symbols must match gene symbols of the input data matrix.
-                                  Ignore clusters with fewer or equal to N cells.  [default: 10] --embedding [tSNE|UMAP]         Method used for data projection.
-Can be either tSNE or UMAP.  [default: tSNE] --perplexity INTEGER            The perplexity parameter in the t-SNE
+  --embedding [tSNE|UMAP]         Method used for data projection.
+Can be
+                                  either tSNE or UMAP.  [default: tSNE] --perplexity INTEGER            The perplexity parameter in the t-SNE